“Docker, Docker, Docker” that is what we used until recently.

 Buildah is used to create, build, manage, run container images as well as containers.

 With Buildah you create a working container either from an image or from scratch, You can also create an image from a working container or using Dockerfile.
-You can built the images in OCI format or the upstream Docker format.
+You can build the images in OCI format or the upstream Docker format.
 You can modify and delete containers and images.

 The most interesting thing about Buildah is, it doesn’t need a daemon for it to work.
 So say no to #bigfatdaemons.
 Having no daemon specifically gives sparks when it comes to continuous integration and continuous delivery in order to build containers.